Reopening to the public

 Access to the card index and online catalogue will not be available, but paper catalogues and reference books on the open shelves in the Archives and Special Collections can be pre-ordered.

 It will not be necessary to wear gloves.
 The Archives and Special Collections will have a safe retrieval service in place.
-There will be a 72-hour quarantine period in place following contact with collections.

 A member of the Archives and Special Collections staff will be present in the search room at all times, however, due to limited staff capacity and social distancing measures, we will not be able to provide extensive one to one assistance.